peter-evans/blog/content/posts/thoughts-on-the-staff-engineers-path.md

 keywords: ["staff", "engineer", "path", "book", "tanya", "reilly"]
 ---

 I recently read "The Staff Engineer's Path" by Tanya Reilly.
-This post shares some thoughts and highlight some points I found interesting about the book.
+This post shares some thoughts and highlights some points I found interesting about the book.

 <img src="/img/the-staff-engineers-path.jpg" alt="The Staff Engineer's Path" width="250">